gammapy/gamma-cat/README.md

 Yes, there is http://tevcat.uchicago.edu/ .

-But TeVCat isn't open.
+But TeVCat isn't really open.

 You can view the info on their webpage, and copy & paste individual numbers, but you can't download a catalog and use it for your research.

 To quote http://tevcat.uchicago.edu/terms.html (accessed August 26, 2016):